DEEPAK-DEVKAR/DSA/README.md

-# DSA - Wil try to solve as many as DSA problems, to improve our problem solving skill.
+# DSA - Will try to solve as many as DSA problems, to improve our problem solving skill.